charlenetolentino/mattsnotes/401-main/reading401-28.md

     - react renders everything on one page
 2. If we wanted a component to show up on every page, where would we put it and why?
     - inside the the \<BrowserRotuer/> because you want it to have access to the component where we declare our pages
-3. What does routing do with the components that were rendered when a new route is requested
+3. Who does routing do with the components that were rendered when a new route is requested
-4. What does props.children contain?
+4. Who does props.children contain?
     - properties on the children component
 5. How do useState() and this.setState() differ?
     - this.setState is a class component and useState() is a functional one